Skip to main content

 3. Quiz 3 - covering questions from the Compute chapter, will take place on the following dates:

-4. Quiz 4 - covering questions from the I/O chapter, will take place on the following dates:
+4. Quiz 4 - covering questions from the I/O chapter, in the written exam format, will take place on the following dates:

 Lecture quizzes are closed-book.
 They take place on the Moodle platform at the beginning of the corresponding lectures.
-Each quiz lasts 5 minutes.
-Each quiz consists of 5 multiple-choice questions with a single answer option.
+The first three quizzes last 5 minutes.
+The fourth quiz lasts 20 minutes.
+The first three quizzes consist of 5 multiple-choice questions with a single answer option.
+The fourth quiz consists of 10 True/False questions that require explanations, following the written exam format.
 Each quiz is worth 0.3 points of the final grade.
 Lecture quiz grade is truncated at 1 point.

 Rules